 There’s a reason I use my Amtrak Guest Rewards card over a dozen (or so) other cards in my wallet.
 As someone who takes the train almost as often as I fly, getting the Amtrak Guest Rewards card was a no-brainer.
 And because you can no longer transfer Chase Ultimate Rewards points to the Amtrak Guest Rewards program, earning points is just a bit harder.

-While the card is no longer available for applicants, there’s something to be said about picking a card that works for you and your travel plans — which is what I did — versus picking a card solely because it’s popular.
+While the card will be open to new applicants again in late October 2022, there’s something to be said about picking a card that works for you and your travel plans — which is what I’ve done — versus picking a card solely because it’s popular.

 While it may not work for everyone, using your Amtrak-specific card if you take the train regularly can make your journey on the train and in the station more comfortable — and cheaper.